Max Esterson – America’s unlikely next F1 star: ‘We need a GP hero’

 The New Yorker will replace Richard Verschoor at the Trident team for the final two rounds of the 2024 F2 championship, the Dutchman having switched to the MP squad for the rest of the season.

 In racing terms, Esterson really is a late bloomer.
-While F4 sometimes sees drivers as 14 compete – having already been in go-karts for ten years – the American only tried his first kart when he was almost 16.
+While F4 sometimes sees drivers as young as 14 compete – having already been in go-karts for ten years – the American only tried his first kart when he was almost 16.
 Esterson stepped into a Formula Ford car for the first time just a year later.

 Up until that point, like so many he was a bedroom gamer with distant dreams of a life in racing.